Create a Bulletin Board Web App with React & Redux State Management

 This code defines a React component called TimeAgo that displays a human-readable representation of the time elapsed since a given timestamp.
 Let's go through the code to understand its functionality:

-2. The TimeAgo component is defined as a functional component that accepts a timestamp prop.
+TimeAgocomponent is defined as a functional component that accepts atimestampprop. - Inside the component, a variable called

-4. The code checks if the timestamp prop is truthy (i.e., if it exists).
-If so, the code proceeds to calculate the time elapsed since the timestamp.
+timestampprop is truthy (i.e., if it exists).
+If so, the code proceeds to calculate the time elapsed since the timestamp. - The

-6. The formatDistanceToNow function is then called with the parsed date as an argument.
-It calculates the difference between the parsed date and the current time and returns a human-readable string representing the distance.
+formatDistanceToNowfunction is then called with the parsed date as an argument.
+It calculates the difference between the parsed date and the current time and returns a human-readable string representing the distance. - The

-9. The component's JSX code renders a <span> element with the title attribute set to the original timestamp value.
-This attribute provides a tooltip with the full timestamp when the user hovers over the element.
+<span>element with thetitleattribute set to the originaltimestampvalue.
+This attribute provides a tooltip with the full timestamp when the user hovers over the element. - The

 In summary, this code provides a component that takes a timestamp prop and displays the time elapsed since that timestamp in a human-readable format.
 It utilizes the parseISO and formatDistanceToNow functions from the date-fns library to perform the necessary conversions and calculations.